mzyy94/bluebookmark/README.md

 3. Bookmark Bluesky post from share menu
 4. Refresh bookmark feed

+### For Android device

+1. Get a token from the top page
+2. Install PWA
+3. Bookmark Bluesky post from share menu
+4. Refresh bookmark feed

 ## Limitation
-- Android is not yet supported.
-- Restricted to only be available for user who follows a feed owner (because it is designed for running on a Free Cloudflare Workers plan).
+- Restricted to only be available for human account.
 - A limit on how many bookmarks can be added per person, and once the limit is reached, no more bookmarks can be added.

 ## API